 What’s the difference between Elotes and Esquites?

 What’s the difference between esquites vs elotes?
 Both are a Mexican roasted street corn.
 Elotes, pronounced eh-loh-tay, is roasted corn on the cob (Mexican street corn on the cob) with a special mayonnaise and cheese toppings.
-Esquites, pronounce es-KEE-tehs, is the same recipe, but corn is cut off the cob and it is served in a cup and eaten with a spoon.
+Esquites, pronounce es-KEE-tehs, (Mexican corn off the cob) is the same recipe, but corn is cut off the cob and it is served in a cup and eaten with a spoon.